Donate to the FOCRLS General Scholarship Fund

 Donate to the Cheri Kamen Memorial Scholarship in the Humanities

 Colonel & Mrs. Henry Bayard McCoy Memorial Scholarship Awarded to a male graduating senior who has excelled in AP or honors U.S. history and demonstrated civic engagement by having volunteered to help others within Cambridge or nationally.
-(Four @ $2,500 scholarships presented.)
+(Three @ $4,000 scholarships being presented in 2025.)
 Read about Colonel & Mrs. Henry Bayard McCoy here.
 Sponsored by The New York Community Trust.

 Donate to the Colonel and Mrs. Henry Bayard McCoy Memorial Scholarship